 A photo showing a stack composed from bottom to top of a large cabinet with 16 drawers, two cabinets with 5 drawers, and two small half-width cabinets with 5 drawers each

-The complete setup I use today
+The complete setup I ended up with

 A photo showing the inside of a drawer divided in two parts, each filled with boxes of different formats containing LEGO pieces of various sizes and quantities arranged on a well-defined grid